 Carbs are critical for high performance and the rapid production of the energy required by fast-twitch muscle fibres during strength training.
 Except in cases of extreme activity, 4 to 7g per kg of body weight per day is likely sufficient.

-If you are in a calorie deficit, prioritise carbohydrates either side of the training window to maximise training quality and recovery.
+If you are in a calorie deficit, prioritise carbohydrates on either side of the training window to maximise training quality and recovery.

 Dietary fats play many important roles including hormone production and the provision of critical fat-soluble vitamins.
 In most general cases for a strength athlete, they should contribute at least 15% of your daily calories.